hustvl/.github/profile/README.md

-# Welcome to the Research Group of Prof. Xinggang Wang @ HUST!
+# Welcome to the Vision Lab @ HUST!

 ## 🙋‍♀️ Introduction

 Hello!
-This is the GitHub space for the research group led by **Professor Xinggang Wang**.
+This is the GitHub space for the **Vision Lab** led by **Professor Xinggang Wang**.
 We are based at the **Artificial Intelligence Institute, School of Electronic Information and Communications, Huazhong University of Science and Technology (HUST)**.

 Our research focuses on **computer vision and deep learning**.
 We are particularly interested in:
 * Multimodal Foundation Models